ewancoder/modem-manager/modem-manager-english/usage.rst

    If you have **"Autofocus queue"** enabled in settings, this tab will be automatically opened when automatized sequence of commands is triggered (see :ref:`settings`).

-Here you can see list of commands that appeared after clicking **"Configure"** button (see :ref:`configuration`).
+Here you can see list of commands that appeared after starting modem application configuration (see :ref:`configuration`).
 Currently working command is highlighted by green color if it is AT-command and by blue color if it is a process which uses progressbar below (XModem uploading, analog/digital inputs configuration).

 Checkbox **"Autopause"** :i:`1` makes sure that if an error occurs when command is executed, whole queue would be paused and you will be notified of that.
 In most cases, this checkbox should be enabled.